World Series rainout, Astros-Phils to play Game 3 Tuesday

+“Whole interaction was in jest as all the fans around you were just saying hello in their native tongue,” Verlander tweeted several hours later.
+“So I responded in kind … all in good fun.
+I enjoyed the banter.”

+One more finger, of course, than you’d need to count the Astros ace’s World Series wins, 0-6 with a 6.07 ERA in eight starts.

-PHILADELPHIA (AP) — Game 3 of the World Series between the Philadelphia Phillies and Houston Astros was postponed by rain Monday night with the matchup tied 1-1, pushing the entire Fall Classic schedule back one day.
+Also the number of days Game 3 of the World Series was delayed — postponed by rain with the matchup tied 1-1, pushing the entire Fall Classic schedule back one day.

+“We waited long enough that we can see on the radar what’s coming,” baseball Commissioner Rob Manfred said.
+“We had three, actually four different weather people looking at it.
+Everyone was consistent about this second wave of rain.”

-The rainout moved Game 3 to Tuesday night at Citizens Bank Park, when the weather was supposed to be all clear.
+The rainout moved Game 3 to Tuesday night at Citizens Bank Park, when the weather was supposed to be all clear and first lady Jill Biden had planned to attend Game 4.
 There was a smattering of boos at the ballpark when the washout was announced an hour before the scheduled first pitch on Halloween night.

 There will be a travel day on Friday if necessary.
 That had been the original date of Game 6.